yahoo/elide-doc/pages/guide/12-audit.md

 </dependency>
 ```

-The actual logging of the requests and responses is performed by Logback's `TeeFilter`.
+The actual logging of the requests and responses is performed by Logback's [TeeFilter](http://logback.qos.ch/recipes/captureHttp.html).
 To add the servlet filter, you must provide the `FilterRegistrationBean` as follows:
 ```java
 @Configuration
 public class FilterConfiguration {